Rolyph/Works_Bronchoscopy_Rolyph/README.md

 ---

 ## 🛠️ 5.
-Training Segmentation Models
+Training Segmentation Models with FCB-SwinV2 Transformer

 Before training, generate the CSV files using: